 Iowa Nurses - The Iowa Board of Nurses will recognize the recorded webinars as a home study program.
 They recognize our ANCC approved provider status as well as our CA and Fl Board of Nursing provider approval for home study products for nurses in Iowa.

-All other states recognize our approved provider status listed in the above text for continuing education credit for nurses.
+All other states recognize our accredited provider status listed in the above text for nurses' continuing education credit (CNE).

 9.0 contact hours will be rewarded to nursing professionals at the completion of this workshop.

 Certified Nurses - Most certifying organizations recognize AMS's approved provider status with the ANCC and will honor our continuing education courses for nurses recertification requirements (with the exception of ACLS and PALS certification).

 Requirements for successful completion: Each presentation must be viewed in its entirety.
 Following each presentation the completion of the post-test (with 70% accuracy) and evaluation is required to receive 1.5 contact hours per presentation or 9.0 contact hours for the entire series.

 Contact Hours will be awarded for this course through 2/28/2016

 Products produced and/or distributed by Commercial Interest Organizations (CIOs) mentioned during this presentation are for educational purposes only and should not be considered an endorsement by Academy Medical Systems, the course presenter, or the ANCC

 No member of the planning committee has a relationship with a CIO that could create a conflict of interest in planning or presenting this material.
 Thank you.

 Online Post-test and Evaluations for In-Service courses expires 90 days from the online registration date.